jacobsky/jacobsky.github.io/content/articles/001-ecs-component-design.md

 +++
-title = "How do design your ECS components." date = 2021-11-05
+title = "How to design your ECS components." date = 2021-11-05
 [extra]
 author = "Jacobsky"